Youth Sustaining Peace

 WHEN:

-This workshop takes place across 4 afternoon sessions on Saturdays in June.
-Each session is about 4 hours, from 10am to 2pm.
+The first iteration of Youth Sustaining Peace took place across 4 afternoon sessions on Saturdays in June.
+Each session was from 10am to 2pm with a break for lunch.

-June 7: Intro to Zero Waste, Reusables & Litter Prevention.
+Intro to Zero Waste, Reusables & Litter Prevention

 WHERE: